 Marvel at beautiful frescos at St. Sophia

-The Bell Tower views were worth the extra 60 or so hryvnia, in my opinion: just look at those Kiev city views!
+The Bell Tower views were worth the extra 60 or so hryvnia, in my opinion: just look at those views!

 Catch an opera (if you’re there in the right season)

-As in, in Kiev, the cheapest tickets to the opera cost about $2 USD.
+As in, in Kyiv, the cheapest tickets to the opera cost about $2 USD.

 Even if you go outside the opera season like I did (I visited in July), you should still stop and admire the amazing architecture of the opera house.